Pathangi-Jatinshravan/infection/README.md

 1. If you do not already have `networkx`, please install using `pip install networkx`.
 2. Run total infection with `python total_infection.py`.
 You will see a (fake) list of users and be prompted for the name of the first infection.
 3. Run limited infection with `python limited_infection.py`
+4. Change coach relations in `edges.csv` and rerun for fun, ad infinitum.

 ## EDA